Skip to content

 Our site includes affiliate links to products we recommend.
 If you use one to make a purchase, we earn a small commission at no extra cost to you.
 Thanks for your support!

-And the traffic, well, walking the streets of Hanoi streets is essentially a sport.
+Hanoi traffic, on the other hand, well, walking the streets of Hanoi is essentially a sport.
 A very challenging, occasionally dangerous sport that is only fun in very short stretches.
 And never when you’re in a hurry to get somewhere.

 Navigating Hanoi’s Old Quarter, even on foot, is truly an art form (at one point Laynni insisted she needed to just follow behind because it felt like her “street mojo” was off that day).
 Knowing when to stay on the sidewalk and when to move to the street because the sidewalk is about to be completely blocked by tables, chairs, construction, flower arrangements or BBQs.
 To tuck in behind a local or speed up and pass.
 To wait for a break in the traffic to cross or just step out and Frogger your way across.
 Stop or go.
 Fast or slow.

-Luckily, thanks to the low speeds and apparently iron-like solidity of my calf, no damage was done, depending, I suppose, on what exactly was in the box.
+Luckily, thanks to the low speeds, no lasting damage was done, depending, I suppose, on what exactly was in the box.
 Hopefully just some mildly shaken baby chicks or scattered dominoes and not some time-sensitive transplant organs or very specific bull semen.

 Anyway, enough about the unique mobility challenges of Hanoi.
 We’re here to show you some of the best photo spots in Hanoi – the reasons millions of tourists are willing to brave the chaos every year.